 Casa Angelina

 In Praiano, Casa Angelina boasts modern elegance.
-For example, it’s steps from the Path of the Gods trail.
+For example, it’s steps from the Path of the Gods trail, a favorite among guests at boutique hotels Italy.
 Unwind with sunset cocktails by the sea.

 - Vibe: Chic and modern